luthiien-luth/Planer_zakupowy/README.md

 # Planer_zakupowy
-PL Projekt aplikacji mobilnej planera zakupowego przygotowany w ramach programu Nowoczesny Junior.
+PL Projekt aplikacji webowej planera zakupowego przygotowany w ramach programu Nowoczesny Junior.

-EN The mobile aplication project of a shopping planer created for the Modern Junior promgram.
+EN The web aplication project of a shopping planer created for the Modern Junior promgram.

 ## DEPENDENCIES

 * node 16.16.0
 * yarn
-* (emulator) Android Studio (https://developer.android.com/studio) or (for mobile) Expo Go (https://expo.dev/client)

 ## HOW TO DEVELOP